Correcting Canine or Feline Ears Quickly, Humanely and Effectively

+4. Close incision with simple horizontal mattress sutures- Vicryl-0 material.

+5. While each ear varies it is the option of the surgeon to TempoStay® or bandage the ear following the procedure.
+It is recommended that the ear be supported with either the TempoStay® or bandaging after placement of PermaStay® for 60 to 90 days or longer to allow uninterrupted tissue growth formation into the surgical mesh.

 6) While the surgical mesh can be custom trimmed to conform with the pets ear, under no circumstances should the spine be altered in any way.

 As with routine ear trim surgery, proper aftercare is a very